ratnanil/Songs/README.md

 ```
 git diff ...origin/branch1 # to check the differences between the master and the branch
-git fetch origin branch1
+git fetch origin branch1   # I don't know why this is necessary, it seems to work without
 git checkout master        # if you aren't on master branch yet
 git merge origin/branch1
 ```